Types of Houseplants To Clean Indoor Air

 Sometimes we need a little boost in the air.
 Maybe the flu is going around, or you've recently painted and you want to purify the air.

 Essential oils can be easily diffused to make them airborne.
-You can also add it to cleaning products, washing machines, or create a room spray with distilled water.
+You can also add it to homemade cleaning products, washing machines, or create a room spray with distilled water.